zali1205/to-do-list-website/README.md

 # to-do-list-website
-This is a To-Do list website built with Python and Bootstrap.
+This is a To-Do list website built with Python Flask and Bootstrap.